 - Cook 1 cup of quinoa in 2 cups of water until tender.

-- Wipe down peppers with olive oil, place on a baking sheet, and place in oven for 10 minutes.
+- Wipe down peppers with olive oil, place them on a baking sheet, and put them in a preheated 400-degree oven for 10 minutes.

 - In a large bowl, mix together quinoa, black beans, chiles, sauteed vegetables, and cumin.